SheilaRMoore/node-api-challenge2/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+##### Express is a framework that is like react for the back end.
+You can buid Restful API Web Services with Json, and routers

 - [ ] Describe Middleware?
+#####  Middleware are functions that contain res, req, and next.
+It's pretty much telling the app to wait for the next action or state.
+Middleware seems to be what connects the client side to the backend, can perform more than one task.

 - [ ] Describe a Resource?

+### A type or a piece of data that can be retrieved.

 - [ ] What can the API return to help clients know if a request was successful?
+#### An API can return a 200 and the item requested to be deemed successfull.

 - [ ] How can we partition our application into sub-applications?
+### Use Routers

 ## Minimum Viable Product